jtambe/tech-talks/hello-dromedary/README.md

 Create a fork of the [liatrio/dromedary repo](http://github.com/liatrio/dromedary.git) on github, and clone it to your local machine.

 #### Set up your environment
-Java must be installed on your machine to run DynamoDB Local can run.
+**Java 1.8** must be installed on your machine to run DynamoDB Local can run.
 This is the database that our app relies upon.

-Ensure that you have [Node JS](https://nodejs.org/en/download/) installed as well.
+Ensure that you have [Node JS](https://nodejs.org/en/download/) installed as well other prerequisites listed under "Install Prerequisites" in the Dromedary [README.md](https://github.com/liatrio/dromedary/blob/master/README.md).

 Install Dependencies by running `npm install` in project's root directory.